WaterFlow: Learning Fast & Robust Watermarks using Stable Diffusion

 \subsection{Hyperparameters}

 We train for a maximum of $5$ epochs, Adam optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.999$, and learning rate $0.001$.
 All our experiments use a batch size of $2$.
 We use 50 denoising steps for our diffusion model.
-We also use a SSIM threshold of 0.95 for adaptive enhancement on our main results across all datasets.
+We also use a SSIM threshold of 0.97 for adaptive enhancement for WF-R and 0.99 for WF-Q.

 For the loss function, we use $\lambda_n = 10^{-2}$, $\lambda_2 = 10.0$, $\lambda_s = 0.1, \lambda_p = 1.0$.